What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 SmartDNS is a reliable workaround if you’re using a device that doesn’t support VPN apps.
 It also means you can unblock sites easily by redirecting your DNS requests, but only if you redirect your traffic through certain locations.
 It also means compromising some of your online security.

 Only a VPN encrypts your connection to stop data logging and conceal your traffic from snoopers.
 You get all the benefits of SmartDNS without the drawbacks.
-You can download PIA VPN to bypass network blocks and stream with super-fast speeds while boosting your online privacy.
+You can download PIA VPN to bypass network blocks and use the web with super-fast speeds while boosting your online privacy.

 FAQ